 They all attempt to interrupt, scramble, or numb the pain signals.
 These are all pain management techniques – designed to manage your pain, but not to provide a solution to it.
 For CRPS patients, the need for pain control is very obvious, but simply controlling your pain is not a long-term solution.

-we have found The most effective approach to treating this condition
+We have found the most effective approach to treating Complex Regional Pain Syndrome.

-Over the years, we have introduced numerous tools and techniques in order to perfect our program and help our patients achieve healing.
-Our approach is focused on nervous system rehabilitation consisting of vagus nerve stimulation, neuromuscular re-education with patented technology, magnetic resonance technology, viral and bacterial analysis and treatments, and liver detoxification.
+Over the years, we have introduced numerous tools and techniques in order to perfect our program and help our CRPS patients achieve healing.
+Our approach is focused on nervous system rehabilitation consisting of vagus nerve stimulation, neuromuscular re-education with patented technology, magnetic resonance technology, viral and bacterial analysis, and treatments, and liver detoxification.
 These modalities are designed to enhance one another synergistically to restore balance to the central nervous system.
-When the nervous system is given the tools that it needs to achieve a state of balance once again, symptoms tend to resolve.
+When the nervous system is given the tools that it needs to achieve a state of balance once again, signs and symptoms of the Complex Regional Pain Syndrome tend to resolve.
 You are not broken beyond repair.
 Your body is amazing and capable of healing!

 -Dum Spiro Spero – While I breathe, I hope.